plaidfinch/Euler14-Optimization/README.md

 Starting with a very simple, naïve, declarative solution which runs in about 10 seconds on my machine, I demonstrate a series of optimized versions, each building on the last, the final of which was able to solve the problem in about 0.05 seconds.

+The source files are formatted such that one can flip quickly back and forth between them to see changes, as similar code is visually aligned between files.
+For this reason, I recommend cloning the repository locally, to allow for quick comparison between files.

+Each file is commented to (hopefully) elucidate the reasoning behind the opimizations, as well as their operation. **Questions and comments are welcome!**

 This process of improvement shows a few neat things about Haskell:

 * The simplest possible solution is very simple, and easy to understand, yet still runs in a decent amount of time.